Joint Car Insurance: Should You Combine Policies With Your Spouse?

 Marriage is one of the few life events that almost universally lowers car insurance premiums.
 Insurers use actuarial data showing that married drivers have fewer accidents and file fewer claims.
 The savings kick in almost immediately once you update your policy — so notify your insurer right after tying the knot.

 Marital Status Avg.
-Annual Full Coverage Avg.
-Annual Min.
-Coverage
+Annual Full Coverage Notes

 Adding a Spouse to Your Policy

 Adding a spouse is straightforward: contact your insurer, provide their driver's license number, driving history, and vehicle details.
 In most cases, your insurer will re-rate the policy to reflect both drivers.
 If your spouse has a clean record, expect your premiums to stay flat or decrease slightly after combining — especially once multi-car discounts apply.
+For a full breakdown of insurer-by-insurer savings, check out our guide on how marriage affects car insurance rates.

 Removing a Spouse or Handling Divorce